-An invigorating 6 km trek, a trail interspersed with rare endemic species, waterfalls and a panoramic view of neighbouring Karnataka, are some of the primary attractions of the magnificent hill station of Pythal Mala or Paithalmala in Kannur.
-One of the highest peaks in Kannur, this enchanting hill station is located about 65 km from the main town and about 4500 ft. above sea level, one must traverse a good distance to reach this quaint spot.
-But the payoff is immediate, as vouched by many a trekking aficionado.
+An invigorating 6 km trek, a trail interspersed with rare endemic species, waterfalls and a panoramic view of neighbouring Karnataka are some of the primary attractions of the magnificent hill station of Pythal Mala or Paithalmala in Kannur district.
+One of the highest peaks in Kannur, this enchanting hill station is located about 65 km from the main town and about 4,500 ft. above sea level.
+One must traverse a good distance to reach this quaint spot; but the payoff is immediate, as vouched by many a trekking aficionado.

 A secluded locale, it offers one the opportunity to soak in the splendour of Northern Kerala in peace.

 The place offers a 5 km long trekking trails through the semi-evergreen shola forests.
 At Pythal Mala trekkers has two choice of routes.
 One that starts with Kappimala (Near Alakkodu), is arduous, and hence avoided by the faint-hearted.
 The other that begins from Pottenplave, near Kudianmala, is the more beaten one, easier and studded along with civilization.
 Explore more about this trekking

 Nearest railway station: Kannur, about 39 km away

 Nearest airport: Kannur International Airport, about 59 km | Calicut International Airport, about 160 km | Mangalore International Airport, about 180 km